adithyansreejith/Home-Bake/README.md

 - Now to run the project on your server type ``` npm start ``` .

 # Installation - More
-- Install Node.js
+- In case of Errors
 - Open cmd
-- run  npm install simple-update-notifier@latest semver@latest
+- Run  npm install simple-update-notifier@latest semver@latest
-- run  npm install nodemon@latest
+- Run  npm install nodemon@latest